micahcowan/a2vimode/MANUAL.md

 This software contains a few features that are only available for use when the prompt is recognized as the direct AppleSoft command prompt (where commands, and lines of BASIC code, may be entered):

- - You can [summon any line of the BASIC program](#summoning-basic-lines) to be viewed or edited at the prompt
+ - You can [summon any line of the BASIC program](#summoning-basic-lines) to be viewed or edited at the prompt.
  - You can [traverse forward or backward](#traversing-basic), a line at a time, through the BASIC program.
- - You can activate, deactivate, and adjust auto-incremented line numbers
+ - You can activate, deactivate, and adjust [auto-incremented line numbers](#auto-incremented-line-numbers).

 **NOTE:** Use of these features may expose **a2vimode** to a greater risk of crashing.
 If the internal structure of the BASIC program listing is corrupted or compromised, using the line-summoning or traversing features could wind up reading arbitrary locations in memory and trying to interpret them inappropriately (of course, the same results would occur by running the AppleSoft `LIST` command as well).
 In theory, there may also be some risk of the auto-incremented lines feature trigging a math overflow or other error, which would crash and disable **a2vimode**, requiring you to run it again to restore your vi-mode prompt.
 It is also possible to corrupt or manipulate BASIC's line storage in such a way as to cause **a2vimode** to enter an infinite loop as it tries to summon a line (you can break out with `CONTROL-RESET`, and **a2vimode** would then need to be run again).